Soul22238/EECS487GroupProject/README.md

 }
 ```
 ### Preprocessing and Experiments
-* Preprocessing
+* Preprocessing:
-We used Trimming.py and trim_config.json to trim and summarize the original responses.
+We used Trimming.py along with the configuration file trim_config.json to clean and summarize the original responses.
-You will need to replace the api key with your key and run the following command to get the results.
+Before running the script, make sure to replace the API key in the config file with your own.
+Then, execute the following command to generate the trimmed results:
 ```shell
 python Trimming.py
 ```
 The trimmed prompts are stored in ./DS-1000/data/trimmed_prompts.

-* Experiments
+* Experiments:
-First revise the ModelAPI/config.jsonModelAPI/config.json.
-Replace your_key with your API key.
+Open ModelAPI/config.json and replace the placeholder "your_key" with your actual API key.
 Then
 ```shell
 python ModelAPI/generate_codes.py
 ```
-In this process, the model will record the responses returned by the API (raw responses)
+During this process, the model will save the raw responses returned by the API in the ./ModelAPI/RawCodes/model_name directory.

 ### Evaluation and Results